 I remember that my husband leaned back, put his hands behind his head and began to talk easily, fluently and even enthusiastically."Betty has a problem, she's had a problem ever since we married.
 I have been a perfect husband, done everything a perfect husband would do, but Betty cannot let other people live their own life; she cannot let other people, 'spend their own nickel'.
 She is a domineering person, always interfering, is never happy about anything, is never content in her heart about anything, etc, etc, etc."

 I'd had a few incidents happen and I'd begun to read some books authored by Jungian authors, Nathan Salant Schwartz and Sylvia Perera Brinton that seemed to be extra ordinarily relevant.
-I began to use a term for this 'ideas of relevance', that term just came into my thought.
+I began to use a term for this change in how I heard at times: 'ideas of relevance', that term just came into my thought.